mikemospan/COMP2511-Tutorial/tute02/solutions/Solutions.md

 # Tutorial 02

-> There is quite a lot in this tutorial; don't feel compelled to finish it.
-Pick the three exercises you think are most helpful and go into depth on them.

 ## A. Code Review
 Your tutor will provide you a link or open up the `src/shapes`, and use the `Shape` and `Rectangle` classes.

 In groups, analyse the classes to answer the following questions: